 That’s why at GrassRoots Functional Medicine, we focus on partnership, accountability, mindset, and sustainable lifestyle changes that will protect your health far into the future.

-If you’re ready to get to the bottom of your symptoms and find lasting solutions, check out our Adaptation Program to see if it’s the right fit for you and schedule your free, 10-minute discovery call with me.
+If you’re ready to get to the bottom of your symptoms and believe SIBO may be to blame, check out our Adaptation Program and schedule your free, 10-minute discovery call with me.

 About the Author: Dr. Seth Osgood is a Doctor of Nursing Practice, Board Certified Family Nurse Practitioner and Institute of Functional Medicine (IFM) Certified Practitioner.
 Dr. Osgood received his post-graduate training in Functional Medicine through the IFM and from working with Dr. Amy Myers.
 He has helped people from around the world improve their health utilizing a Functional Medicine approach.